eherdter/MessageClassifier/README.md

 ### Important Considerations

 This data set presents itself as a very intensive multi-label classification task as each message may be categorized in up to 36 different categories.
 In addition, many categories are extremely imbalanced.
-For example, there are only XX% of the messages that are labeled within the ## category.
+For example, some labels like water have few examples

 Due to such extreme imbalance, it is strongly advised against using accuracy but rather using a metric such as precision or f1_score.
 There are some methods to address the imbalance specifically within multi-label data sets including random resampling algorithms which are documented in the literature, for example see [Charte et al. 2015](https://sci2s.ugr.es/sites/default/files/ficherosPublicaciones/1790_2015-Neuro-Charte-MultiLabel_Imbalanced.pdf).